It takes a lot of practice to be this good at anxiety

 And honestly, knowing how the brain works, it’s surprising we’re not more anxious.

-Most of your brain is doing great.
+The trust is most of your brain is doing great.
 It’s those pesky misfires that are the problem.
 And one misfire isn’t the issue.
 The problem is when one of these subconscious misfires gets repeated and goes unchallenged by your conscious mind, or worse, gets reinforced by it.
 Those repeated patterns become shortcuts.
 Shortcuts become habits.
 Habits become personality.
-Over time, they carve well-worn grooves that shape how you see yourself, others, and the world.
+And over time, you are left with well-worn grooves that shape how you see yourself, others, and the world.

 For example

 Let’s say you are a little more sensitive than most in social situations.
-In grade school one afternoon, your friend Johnny invites you over to hang out with some new kids from his neighborhood.
+In grade school, one afternoon, your friend invites you over to hang out with some new kids from their neighborhood.
 Sounds fun.
 You say yes.
 But then, a flicker of uncertainty hits.
 Not fear—just uncertainty.

 If your nervous system has a bias toward anxiety, it might tag that feeling as fear.
 If it doesn’t, your body might interpret it as curiosity or even excitement.

-1. You go, have a great time, and your brain learns: “Uncertainty can be uncomfortable, but can also leads to fun.”
+You go, have a great time, and your brain learns: “Uncertainty can be uncomfortable, but also leads to fun.”

-The confirmation in the second scenario is often just perceived and not as bad as we believe it to be, nonetheless, it has taught our subconscious that uncertainty is not for us and we should continue to avoid it and be fearful of it in the future.
-Over time, these repeated neurotransmissions (uncertainty is uncomfortable) turn into beliefs about ourselves (I’m not some who handles social stuff well) , and then beliefs become our identify (I’m social inept).
+The confirmation in the second scenario is often just perceived and not as bad as we believe it to be; nonetheless, it has taught our subconscious that uncertainty is bad for us and we should continue to avoid it and be fearful of it in the future.
+Over time, these repeated confirmations (uncertainty is bad) turn into beliefs about ourselves (I’m not some who handles social situations well), and then beliefs become identity (I’m socially inept).

 The thing to remember